 Completed files are reviewed to determine if the applicant is eligible for interview.
-Interviews take place at the medical school from early September through the end of March and allow prospective students to speak with faculty members and students.
+Interviews take place at the medical school from early September through the end of February and allow prospective students to speak with faculty members and students.
 Applicants also tour Loyola’s facilities with a current medical student who can describe the educational experience and what it’s like to attend the Stritch School of Medicine.
-Generally, applicants are notified of their status within one month of the interview date.
-Once the class is filled, most interviewed candidates are placed on an alternate list and offered positions as they become available before the beginning of the academic year.

 Earliest Date: October 15

 Orientation for new students usually takes place in late July and classes begin the first Monday in August.

 - 1 academic year of general chemistry, general biology, general physics, and organic chemistry--all with laboratory (biochemistry can be substituted for part of the organic requirement) Please note: Advanced Placement credits are acceptable to fulfill requirements, however, we recommend applicants to complete additional science courses to maintain their science knowledge.

 - Medical College Admission Test (MCAT).
 Oldest MCAT considered is 4 years prior to anticipated entrance into Stritch School of Medicine.
 Please note that beginning 2016-2017 cycle MCAT scores more than THREE years old from the year of anticipated entrance into medical school are not accepted.